metal3-io/metal3-docs/ci/nordix-jenkins.md

 ### Commands

-We currently only have one job that run some integration tests.
-The job can be triggered on PR from metal3-dev-env, baremetal-operator and cluster-api-provider-baremetal repositories by commenting **/test-integration**.
+We have multiple jobs that run some integration tests.
+The jobs can be triggered on PR from metal3-dev-env, baremetal-operator and cluster-api-provider-baremetal repositories by commenting the commands below.
 The job result will be posted as a comment.

+ * **/test-integration** run integration tests for V1alpha2 on Ubuntu
+ * **/test-centos-integration** run integration tests for V1alpha2 on CentOS
+ * **/test-v1a1-integration** run integration tests for V1alpha1 on Ubuntu
+ * **/test-v1a1-centos-integration** run integration tests for V1alpha1 on
+   CentOS

 It is also possible to prevent any job run by adding **/skip-test** in the PR description.